loosolab/biodaten23-24-scATAC-clustering/wp2/README.md

 #### 1.1.3 Transfer markers
 - The user can transfer markers from a source organism to a target organism using two different homology-based approaches
-- This section is explained in more detail in the homology.ipynb notebook
+- This section is explained in more detail in the file: homology_notebook.ipynb (please see codes section)

 ### 2. Annotate using Scanpy
 - t1.rank_gene_groups: this function calculates a score for the potential cell types based on the marker lists it uses as input --> the scores are used to annotate the AnnData object